 - Interests and hobbies

-- Demands and expectations of the shop or company
+- Wishes and expectations towards the store or the company

 - User behaviour